CarlosLRamirez/notes/content/Linux/20250527T0715-my-linux-upskill-challenge-day-7.md

 >- [GCP](https://cloud.google.com/firewall/docs/using-firewalls#listing-rules-vm)
 > - [Oracle Cloud Infrastructure](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/apache-on-oracle-linux/01-summary.htm#add-ingress-rules)

+---
 ##  Understanding Services in Linux

-**What is a service in Linux?**
+### What is a service in Linux?

 - A service is a background process (also called a *daemon*) that is managed by the system to start, stop, or restart as needed.
 - In our case **apache2** applications is running as a "service" inside Linux.

-**How are services managed?**
+### How are services managed?

 - On modern systems like Ubuntu, services are managed using `systemd` via the `systemctl` command.

+---
 ## Process,  Daemons, Services,  and Units
 ### Process